MAPLES – MAgma PLays with sedimEntary rockS

 With this project we aim at better understanding processes and scales of contamination between sills and sedimentary host-rocks of different lithologies.
 This is done by quantifying element exchanges, entrapments and escapes, from a within-sill perspective and by case studies.

 Three case studies will allow defining how MAgma PLays with sEdimentary rockS of different lithologies.
-Field picture: S. Callegaro and L.E.
-Augland serve as scale in the picture.
+The field picture: Sara Callegaro and Lars Eivind Augland serve as scale.
 Photo: Ella W. Stokke

 About the project

-The intrusive parts of Large Igneous Provinces (LIPs) contribute enormously to the gas loads of such events on the atmosphere, with consequent climate forcing and associated mass extinctions.
+The intrusive parts of Large Igneous Provinces (LIPs), see Wikipedia, contribute enormously to the gas loads of such events on the atmosphere, with consequent climate forcing and associated mass extinctions.
 Large sill intrusions in LIPs interact with sedimentary host-rocks in volcanic basins and generate a number of gas species, released into the atmosphere by venting episodes.

 Gas fluxes change profoundly when LIPs plumbing systems intrude volcanic basins with different dominant lithologies.
 Sill-driven contact metamorphism and consequent thermogenic gas release is well studied, much less so are the processes occurring within the magma bodies.